 An EOB is a form you receive from the insurance company each time a claim is submitted on your behalf.
 One copy is sent to you and one to your provider (doctor, lab, etc.).
 The EOB explains how your claim was processed and/or paid.
 It will include some or all of the following information: the provider name, the date, the amount the provider billed, any discounts that may apply, the amount paid and to whom it was paid, any amount applied to your deductible, the co-insurance amount for which you are responsible, or the reason for denial if your claim was denied.

+The New School does not currently offer a supplemental dental insurance plan.
 New York University College of Dentistry offers a dental plan for non-NYU students.
 Stu-Dent membership is open to full and part-time students of participating colleges and universities (including The New School) as well as their partners and dependent children.
-Enrollment fee is $235 per calendar year.
 Memberships follow the academic calendar year (i.e., September–August) regardless of the date of enrollment.
-For more information or to enroll in the Stu-Dent plan, please go to their website.
-For more dental treatment options, please click here for our dental options hand-out.
+For more information or to enroll visit the

-The Aetna Student Health Insurance plan does not cover routine vision care such as eye exams, contact lenses or eyeglasses.
+The Aetna Student Health Insurance plan does not cover routine vision care such as eye exams, contact lenses or eyeglasses for students ages 19 or older.
 Aetna Student Health Insurance offers a vision discount program for students that includes discounts on eye exams, contact lens fitting, contact lenses, and eyeglasses.
-Please click here for more information.

 Aetna Navigator™ is your secure member website and is packed with personalized benefits and health information.
 You can take full advantage of the interactive website to complete a variety of self-service transactions online, including requesting a replacement ID card and viewing claim Explanation of Benefits (EOB) statements.
 Sign up for Aetna Navigator at www.aetnastudenthealth.com.
 If you need help, assistance is available toll free Monday through Friday, from 7:00 a.m. to 9:00 p.m.
 Eastern Standard Time, at 800.225.3375.

 Students who waive the insurance cannot enroll after the waiver deadline.
 The Student Health Insurance Plan is an annual policy, and partial coverage is not an option.
-If you waive the Student Health Insurance, it is with the understanding that you have your own comparable health insurance policy.
-You should make certain that your personal health insurance will provide all necessary medical and mental health coverage before you decide to waive the Student Plan.
-For the fall 2014 semester, any attempt to enroll after September 22, 2014, is considered late enrollment.
-For the spring 2015 semester, any enrollment after February 23, 2015, will be considered late enrollment.
+If you waive Student Health Insurance, it is with the understanding that you have your own comparable health insurance policy that will cover you for the full school year.
+You should make certain that your personal health insurance will provide all necessary medical and mental health coverage before you decide to waive the Student Insurance Plan.
+For the fall 2016 semester, any attempt to enroll after September 20, 2016, is considered late enrollment.
+For the spring 2017 semester, any enrollment after February 14, 2017, will be considered late enrollment.
 If you register for courses after these deadlines, you will not be eligible for Student Health Insurance for that semester regardless of your student status.
 Exceptions: Under certain unusual circumstances, late enrollment may be possible; speak with a Student Health Services representative before you register.

 Yes.
 This is the only circumstance in which you are permitted to enroll in Student Health Insurance after the waiver deadline has passed.
-You must provide proof (written documentation from your personal insurance company or employer) that your most recent medical coverage has terminated to Student Health Services and complete a Request to Enroll Form within 30 days of termination of your personal insurance (contact Student Health Services at 212.229.1671, option 3).
-You will not be permitted to enroll if you fail to inform Student Health Services of the termination of your insurance before or within 30 days after the termination date.
-The full Student Health Insurance fee and the Student Health Services Fee for the current semester must be paid regardless of the date you enroll.
+You must provide proof (written documentation from your personal insurance company or employer) that your most recent medical coverage has terminated to Student Health Services and complete a Request to Enroll Form within 60 days of termination of your personal insurance (contact Student Health Services at 212.229.1671, option 3).
+You will not be permitted to enroll if you fail to inform Student Health Services of the termination of your insurance before or within 60 days after the termination date.

 No. Only students who are eligible and enrolled at The New School are eligible to participate in the Student Health Insurance.
 If you need to independently investigate and purchase an individual policy for when you are no longer a student, Student Health Services can provide you with a partial list of insurance providers to help you get started.

 Any student who withdraws from the university before the semester waiver deadline will receive a full refund of the Student Health Insurance Fee as long as no claim against the plan has been paid.
-Any student who paid the Student Health Insurance Fee and withdraws from the university after the semester waiver deadline will remain covered in the university-sponsored Student Accident and Sickness Insurance Plan (Plan 2) for the full policy period (fall 2014 coverage period: August 20, 2014–January 14, 2015; spring 2015 coverage period: January 15, 2015–August 19, 2015).
+Any student who paid the Student Health Insurance Fee and withdraws from the university after the semester waiver deadline will remain covered in the university-sponsored Student Health Insurance Plan for the full policy period (fall 2016 coverage period: August 20, 2016–January 14, 2017; spring 2017 coverage period: January 15, 2017–August 19, 2017).
 No refund will be given.
-Any student who withdraws from the university for health reasons before the semester waiver deadline for a covered injury or illness may opt to remain covered in the university-sponsored Student Accident and Sickness Insurance Plan (Plan 2) for the remainder of that semester only by notifying the Student Health Services office at 212.229.1671, option 3.
+Any student who withdraws from the university for health reasons before the semester waiver deadline for a covered injury or illness may opt to remain covered in the university-sponsored Student Health Insurance Plan for the remainder of that semester only by notifying the Student Health Services office at 212.229.1671, option 3.
 Please note that this consideration will be given only to students who withdraw for documented medical reasons.